Oiuhukt/tesisdocto/cantrash/introapuntes.md

 Esto es del artículo de Corina Yturbe \cite{Yturbe1995}

-one of the philosophical theses in favor of the contraposition between the internalist approach and the externalist approach is the so-called doctrine ofthe two contexts, developed by positivism.
+one of the philosophical theses in favor of the contraposition between the internalist approach and the externalist approach is the so-called doctrine of the two contexts, developed by positivism.

 became the only aspect relevant to the history of science.
 The consideration of non-rational, external factors, according to this position, not only fails to increase our understanding of scientific development, but even obscures the fundamental question of the rational validation of scientific arguments. p.75